emersonbottero/vitepress-plugin-mermaid/README.md

 # vitepress-plugin-mermaid

 > **Warning**
-> mermaid max version is 9.1.0
+> mermaid min version is 9.3.0

 Add mermaid support for Vitepress.
 It detects any dark theme that are set in body as long as it has dark in the name